1000kit/docker-base-jdk/README.md

 ### Availability

-The `Dockerfile` is available in the `master` branch and is built in the Docker HUB as `1000kit/dockerbase-jdk:latest`.
+The `Dockerfile` is available in the `master` branch and is built in the Docker HUB as `1000kit/base-jdk:latest`.

 ## Build Image

 Take a Dockerfile and build with the default arguments:

 ~~~~
-$ docker build -t 1000kit/docker-base-jdk .
+$ docker build -t 1000kit/base-jdk .
 ~~~~

+or simply use the `build.sh` script